openfun/k8s-la-stack-tutorial/README.md

 ## Deploy applications

-In this tutorial, we will deploy a full learning analytics stack but also a Learning Management System (LMS) that generates learning traces and send them to the Learning Record Store (LRS) in xAPI format.
+In this tutorial, we will deploy a full learning analytics stack but also a Learning Management System (LMS) that generates learning traces and sends them to the Learning Record Store (LRS) in xAPI format.
 The LRS stores learning traces in an Elasticsearch cluster that will be set as the primary datasource of a generalist dashboarding system: Apache Superset.